A combinatorial take on hierarchical hyperbolicity and applications to quotients of mapping class groups: Mapping class group quotients

 \begin{thm} Let $S$ be a connected orientable surface of finite type of complexity at least 2.
 Given $K\geq 1$, denote by $DT_K$ the normal subgroup generated by all $K$-th powers of Dehn twists.
 There exists $K_0\ge1$ so that, for any multiple $K$ of $K_0$, $MCG(S)/DT_K$ is an infinite hierarchically hyperbolic group.
 More precisely, given $F,Q$ as in Theorem~\ref{thm:MCG_quotient}, all conclusions of Theorem \ref{thm:MCG_quotient} hold with $i=-1$ and $N_{-1}=DT_K$ for any sufficiently large multiple of $K_0$. \end{thm}

-\begin{proof} The proof follows verbatim the proof of Theorem~\ref{thm:MCG_quotient}, applied in the case $i=-1$, with the following modifications: \begin{itemize} \item We do not need the choice of $H$ in Lemma \ref{lem:fi}, only the coloring of the subsurfaces described in the lemma, and the following fact: there is $K'_0>0$ so that any $K'_0$--th power of an element of $MCG(S)$ preserves the coloring. \item The choice of $N=N_{-1}$ made in Notation \ref{not:correct_powers} below can be replaced by choosing $\Gamma^\theta_Y<\langle \tau_Y\rangle$ to be $\langle \tau_Y^K\rangle$ for a suitably large multiple $K$ of $K'_0$.
-(The $K_0$ in the statement below is a multiple of $K'_0$). \end{itemize} \end{proof}
+\begin{proof} The proof follows verbatim the proof of Theorem~\ref{thm:MCG_quotient}, applied in the case $i=-1$, with the following modifications: \begin{itemize} \item We do not need the choice of $H$ in Lemma \ref{lem:fi}, only the coloring of the subsurfaces described in the lemma, and the following fact: there is $K'_0>0$ so that any $K'_0$--th power of an element of $MCG(S)$ preserves the coloring. \item The choice of $N=N_{-1}$ made in Notation \ref{not:correct_powers} below can be replaced by choosing $\Gamma^\theta_Y<\langle \tau_Y\rangle$ to be $\langle \tau_Y^K\rangle$ for a suitably large multiple $K$ of $K'_0$. \end{itemize} Here, and in Corollary \ref{cor:genus_2_non_intro}, we take $K_0$ to be such a suitably large multiple of $K'_0$. \end{proof}

 In the special case of Theorem~\ref{thm:MCG_mod_Dehn} for the the genus-two closed surface, an even stronger conclusion holds which we obtain in the following.

 \begin{cor} There exists $K_0\ge1$ so that for all non-zero multiples $K$ of $K_0$, the following holds.
 The quotient $MCG(\Sigma_2)/DT_K$ is hyperbolic relative to an infinite index subgroup commensurable to the product of two $C'(1/6)$-groups, where $DT_K$ denotes the normal subgroup generated by all $K$-th powers of Dehn twists. \end{cor}